 About me

-How do language models acquire unmatched performance throughout language tasks?
-And transfer capabilities across languages?
+How do language models acquire unmatched performance throughout diverse tasks?
+And transfer capabilities across languages and modalities?
 These questions are core to my research.
 In the exploration, I follow guiding principles:

-Studying artifacts of corpora and phenomena characteristic to specific languages is crucial to understanding the function of language models.
-I analyze how models represent linguistic concepts and how they enable (or prevent from) tackling high-level challenges.
+Studying corpora artifacts and phenomena characteristic of specific languages and modalities is crucial to understanding the function of language models.
+I analyze how models represent concepts and how they enable (or prevent from) tackling high-level challenges.

 II.
 Divide and Explain.

-I dissect the black-box models and analyze specific components: attention mechanisms, latent representation, and vocabulary.
+I dissect the black-box models and analyze specific components: attention mechanisms, latent representation, and tokenization.
 This approach allows for identifying the role of specific architecture choices in the learning process.

 III.
 Targeted Improvements for Robustness.